chriskohlhoff/executors/README.md

     [=](continuation<> c)

-it captures the chain of function objects that come after it (that is, the continuation of the current function), and passes them in the `completion<>` object.
+it captures the chain of function objects that comes after it (that is, the continuation of the current function), and passes them in the `completion<>` object.
 We must then pass this continuation object on to other operations, such as a recursive call to `parallel_sort()`:

     {
       return parallel_sort(begin, begin + (n / 2), std::move(c));
     },

 In this example we let the library work out the correct signature of the continuation.
 The return type of the recursive call to `parallel_sort()` contains the type information needed by the library to make this deduction.
-If, on the other hand, we prefer to be explicit then we can specify the continuation signature as a template parameter to `continuation<>`:
+If, on the other hand, we prefer to be explicit then we can specify the signature as a template parameter to `continuation<>`:

     [=](continuation<void()> c)
     {